NOP0/rustmatic/README.md

 # Rustmatic

 Rustmatic is an attempt at creating a PLC like environment programmable in Rust.

+It's currently in the brainstorming, proof-of-concept phase.
+All suggestions etc. are welcome.

 # Goals